 Cooking on stove-top:

-Sprinkle the rice on top and pour in the liquid and salt.
+- Sprinkle the rice on top and pour in the liquid and salt.
 Use the spatula to gently push the rice in to make sure it is covered by liquid.
+Cover the lid and let it cook for 5 minutes and then open and stir it to prevent the bottom from catching.
+Let it cook for the next 20 minutes.
+Then wait 10 minutes before uncovering the lid.
 Add the tomatoes, fresh cilantro and mint leaves on top.
-Cover the lid and let it cook for the next 25 minutes.
-Then wait 10 minutes before uncovering the lid.
-Gently stir to mix the rice and add the fish pieces back into the pot.
-Garnish with some fresh cilantro leaves.
+Cover it back to let the residual heat soften the tomatoes and herbs, about 5 minutes.
+Gently fluff to mix the rice and add the fish pieces back into the pot.
+Garnish with more fresh cilantro leaves.
 Serve warm

 - If using instant pot and regular basmati rice instead of brown basmati rice, use 1 1/2 cups of water and 1 cup of coconut milk and pressure cook for 5 minutes and then wait 10 minutes before releasing pressure